Mentoring

 Tuding has provided a series of high performing students from China and India who have shown themselves to be tremendous collaborators on research, code, and creative content generation.
 This page highlights those students and the work we've worked on together — to inspire students and other mentoring sessions in which I might find myself involved:

-We are negotiating summer-long activities around the theme of applied computer science.
+We negotiated a series of summer-long activities around the theme of investigating computer science while creating facial recognition supporting analyses.

 Autumn 2023.
 An Indian student's interest in creating 3-D web games.